 HON 305K • Pietas Seminar III 3 Credits

 Contemporary and historical topics illustrate societal and cultural interactions with concurrent developments in science and technology.
 Examples of personal and corporate decision-making processes are stressed, thereby working toward a goal of preparation and motivation for responsible citizenship.

-Prerequisites: Laboratory Science (D) course; Mathematics (M) course; admission to the Pietas Honors Program.
-Offered: Fall, Occasionally interim, Spring.
+Prerequisites: Laboratory Science (D) course and Mathematics (M) course; Admission to the Honors Program.
+Offered: Fall.

 HON 464P • Pietas Seminar IV 3 Credits

-Seniors work collaboratively to research, discuss, evaluate, and address an interdisciplinary issue of contemporary civic importance.
-Students will have the opportunity to synthesize work completed in other Honors courses and projects as well as reflect on the role of faith in the life of Christian scholarship.
+Collaboratively research, discuss, evaluate, and address an interdisciplinary issue of contemporary civic importance.
+Synthesize work completed in other Honors courses and projects as well as reflect on the role of faith in the life of Christian scholarship.